flexanalytics/flexit-docs/docs/report.md

 ![](/img/report/drill_measure.gif)

-You can also drill down or sideways on any text/dimension field.
+You can also drill down or across on any text/dimension field.
 The example below shows a drill on *Country* down to *Athlete Name*.
 This action adds a filter for *Country = 'United States'* and replaces the *Country* column with *Athlete Name*, as shown here:

 ![](/img/report/drill_dimension.gif)